Zhang-lab/WGBS_analysis/README.md

 # WGBS_analysis
-whole genome bisulfite sequencing analysis
+whole genome bisulfite sequencing analysis:

-This is for the QC matrix construction, data analysis and visualization for WGBS data.
+WGBS pipeline is designed for standardized data processing of mouse WGBS data.
+It incorporates automatic quality control, generates user friendly files for computational analysis and outputs genome browser tracks for data visualization.
+To ensure consistent and reproducible data processing, the entire workflow, associated software and libraries are built into a singularity image, which can be run on computational clusters with job submission as well as on stand-alone machines.
+Pipeline installation requires minimal user input.
+All the software and genome references used for WGBS data processing are included in the pipeline image.
+The pipeline supports paired-end data, it accepts FASTQ files, performs alignments, features summary and data visualization.

-Current version: `V1.3`
+Current version: `V20191126`

 Advisor: Bo Zhang
 Contributor: Shaopeng Liu